-How to Enhance Mobile Search for 2018
+How to Enhance Mobile Search Results

 When Google rolled out its mobile-friendly update in April 2015, it merely acknowledged the power of the mobile and deferred to today’s culture of the customer ‘immediacy and convenience.’
-The shift from the desktop to mobile has been swift and this is only going to gain more momentum in 2017-18 a fact that’s reinforced by Pew research that reveals that “74 percent of American adults own a smartphone and 48 percent a tablet”- not to mention teens and younger kids that use portable devices to surf the Internet.
+The shift from the desktop to mobile has been swift and this is only going to gain more momentum a fact that’s reinforced by Pew research that reveals that “78 percent of American adults own a smartphone and 48 percent a tablet”- not to mention teens and younger kids that use portable devices to surf the Internet.

 Mobile is the mantra

 There’s no doubt that the ‘Mobile Era is here’, and what that means is that mobile Web page viewing is on an uptick.
 With these indispensable gadgets, searching online, shopping, reading, and entertainment has become an ‘anywhere, anytime, anyplace’ activity’ and the need for information and action to be at your fingertips has become a necessity.

 As the market evolves, as customer demands and expectations change, as technology advances, the mobile optimization search process to has got to transform itself in keeping with paradigm shifts.
 Let’s look at this a little more closely to find out why Optimization of mobile is only a comma and not a full stop.

 What does it mean for a site to be mobile optimized?
 It means using the small screen space optimally so that text and content can be read easily without having to scroll horizontally.
 Moreover, there should be no clutter or ads to distract the attention of the reader.
 In short, within that small screen, readers should be able to do what they want to do peacefully without sacrificing function.

 User experience, customer demand, and expectations are ever increasing and brands are realizing more than ever, how important the mobile landscape is.
 Ensuring a uniform, seamless experience across devices is a sure way to engage, attract and convert mobile users.